 All this changed in one brief, yet agonizingly long, morning in September of 2001.
 On that day, 19 murderers, enemies of the U.S. and all it holds dear, successfully launched an attack on the very heart of the American Dream.
 On that day, approximately 3,000 citizens were lost in the first major battle in a war that most did not know existed and still will not acknowledge.

-~Lord Nazh [I'll never forget!] (this caused some controversy the first time, but it is simply a tribute; if you don't like some of my sentiments, don't read them [edited for years])
+~Lord Nazh [I'll never forget!] (this caused quite a bit of controversy the first time, but it is simply my tribute; if you don't like it, don't fucking read it, kthx [edited for years])